jagchat/aws-samples/sam-nodejs/07-api-gateway-dynamodb-crud/README.md

 #### How to test DELETE operation (delete-item) locally

-- in order to test "add-item" function locally, we can use the following command:
+- in order to test "delete-item" function locally, we can use the following command:

 ```
 sam local invoke DemoDynamoDbDeleteItemLambda `